 After having stressed that the Security Council "has to determine to what extent it can accept or apply such a request or recommendation," he pointed out that the implementation of the Resolution adopted by the General Assembly was assigned to the Security Council and that all responsibility was placed upon it in that respect, through the commission of five which was nominated for that purpose by the President of the General Assembly.
 "The Security Council," he said, "is requested to act according to the instructions or information received from that commission of five.
 As long as that commission has no foundation or no justification in the Charter, this matter ought to be studied by the Security Council.
 The commission of five is to be sent to Palestine and vested with authority to promulgate laws and regulations, to command armies, to control the economy of the country and to nominate governments and control them.
-The Security Council should determine on what basis that commission is being sent to Palestine and whether the Council itself is bound to take into account information supplied by that commission and to enforce or implement the instructions of the commission.
-The present situation is that there is no trusteeship agreement and that the members of the commission have not even been selected.
+The Security Council should determine on what basis that commission is being rent to Palestine and whether the Council itself is bound to take into account information supplied by that commission have not even been selected.
 This scheme was not even ratified by their governments according to constitutional processes.
 There is no convention or anything of that sort.
-I think that such an off-hand procedure requires a certain amount of discussion in the Security Council before taking note, or immediately after taking note, or simultaneously with taking note, of this Resolution.
+I think that ouch an off-hand procedure requires a certain amount of discussion in the Security Council before taking note, or immediately after taking note, or simultaneously with taking note, of this Resolution.

-"For this purpose, I think that it would be appropriate that a special meeting of the Security Council be convoked in order to have a full debate on these matters and have the views of the members clearly understood after studying this situation, and to know the extent to which such a Resolution would lead to peace and security in the Near East.
+"For this purpose, I think that it would be appropriate that a special of the Security Council be convoked in order to have a full debate on those matters and have the views of the members clearly understood after studying this situation, and to know the extent to which such a Resolution would lead to peace and security in the Near East.
 Such a Resolution is very important, and the Security Council is the organ which is charged with responsibility in this matter.
 Enforcement is in the hands only of the Security Council.
 The General Assembly cannot exercise any governmental authority in any country directly.
 It may do that through the trusteeship system or through the mandatory or through the Security Council by enforcement of action for the maintenance of international peace and security.
 But in this case there is no trusteeship agreement and the General Assembly is not a world government which can dictate orders, partition countries or impose constitutions, rules, regulations and treaties on people without their consent.
 This is a matter which should be considered very thoroughly and carefully in the Security Council before taking note of the Resolution, as I said, or soon after."

 On the points raised by the Syrian representative, the Chairman made the following remarks: "It is to be noted that the Resolution of the General Assembly comes to the Security Council in the form of a recommendation and a request.
-It is therefore of course entirely proper for the Security Council to discuss, when the time comes, the method of implementing and putting into effect the request.
+It in therefore of course entirely proper for the Security Council to discuss, when the time comes, the method of implementing and putting into effect the request.
 I should imagine that such a discussion would imply a consideration of a good many of the points which the representative of Syria has in mind.
 There would, however, be obvious limitations to the scope and subject of the debate in the Security Council which I am not prepared as yet to indicate.
 Nonetheless, there would remain a large area of discussion...."